cepdnaclk/e18-4yp-Virtual-Patient-Simulator-for-Skill-Training-in-Dentistry/docs/README.md

 ## Background

 ### Limitations in Traditional Teaching Methods
-- Traditional dental education methods require **significant tutor guidance** at each step, which can limit student independence.
+- Traditional dental education methods require significant tutor guidance at each step, which can limit student independence.
-- **Direct patient interaction** in a learning environment raises ethical concerns, especially with invasive procedures, and there is always the risk of mistakes affecting real patients.
+- Direct patient interaction in a learning environment raises ethical concerns, especially with invasive procedures, and there is always the risk of mistakes affecting real patients.
-- Traditional methods may not expose students to a wide variety of clinical scenarios, particularly **rare or complex cases**.
+- Traditional methods may not expose students to a wide variety of clinical scenarios, particularly rare or complex cases.

-To address these limitations, previous batches from the **University of Peradeniya (UOP)** developed a **Virtual Patient Simulator (VPS)**.
+To address these limitations, previous batches from the University of Peradeniya (UOP) developed a Virtual Patient Simulator (VPS).

 ---

-### Overview of the Virtual Patient Simulator (VPS)
+### Overview of the VPS
-The **VPS** provides a web-based simulation environment, designed with four main phases:
+The VPS provides a web-based simulation environment, designed with four main phases:

 1. **History Taking**
 2. **Examination and Investigation**